Law Enforcement Academy FAQs

 - Hold an Associate's Degree in Criminal Justice.
 The same high school requirements apply as listed above.

 - Have status as an officer currently employed by a law enforcement agency.
 (The application process will be slightly different for those currently employed in law enforcement.)
-Back to top

 What is the schedule for each day?

 The typical schedule for an Academy student is class Monday through Friday for 18 weeks.
 Class begins at 8:30a.m. and concludes at 5 p.m.
 Two days per week, students will attend fitness class from 6:30-7:30am.
 There may be some days where the schedule varies depending on the topics that are presented.
 Students will need to refer to their Academy calendar and Blackboard announcements for any variations in scheduling.

 The Spring 2022 session is scheduled January 5 - May 11, 2022 - Applications Closed